vl-pixel00/3DReconstruction-Industrial-Project/README.md

 ## Project Overview

 This repository implements a systematic Blender-based pipeline for acquiring multiple calibrated views of a 3D object under controlled illumination conditions.
-The framework generates both high-resolution images and corresponding camera intrinsic/extrinsic matrices in `.npy` format, specifically formatted for Gaussian Splatting algorithmic applications.
+The framework generates both high-re[...]

 The procedural workflow encompasses: